 Tool by clicking and adding the schedule for arming the zone.

-Procedure for Hot work incidents
+User procedure for Hot work incidents

 - The Allow non-validated steps option is cleared.
 This ensures that the operators complete all the steps or skip it with a justification.
 In this case, the system does not support incident resolution without completing all the steps in the procedure.